Profit may be the most emotive and most disagreed-on word in the modern political lexicon.

 The value of the Commonwealth Bank is $120 billion at time of writing.
 It was, at least until recently, in the top ten biggest banks in the world by value, even though it is not in the top ten by assets.

 Any industry where all the competitors are making extra profit on less assets should ring alarm bells.
+There is almsot certainly economic profit being made, and it is being made at the expense of the customers.

 A tax design idea is floating around – currently out of favour – called allowance for corporate equity.
 It is gentle to accounting profits, and starts to snarl and salivate when economic profits are made.
 As the name implies, it would allow profits to cover the cost of equity [that’s the money the owner put in, or the $30,000 van in the example above].
 After that, taxes rise.

-Another way of putting that same idea is to say take the mining super-profit tax and apply it across all industries.
+Another way of putting that same idea is to say ‘take the mining super-profit tax and apply it across all industries.’

 “At the tax summit, Melbourne University’s John Freebairn, a former research director of the Business Council, said Australia’s super-profits tax rate might be ”more towards 40 or 50 per cent”.
 It would only be paid by companies earning ”monopolistic-type rent”. ”And let’s rub it into the banks,” he added. ”They seem to make much higher returns than anyone else.””